nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 1. Under the Define Section, pick a Link Name for later reference
 1. Configure the link with the Ad Format set to **Display**, the Ad Partner set to **Google Adwords**, and the Secondary Ad Format set to **Universal App Campaign iOS/Android** while leaving the Campaign field blank
 {% image src='/img/pages/features/google-dla/google-uac/ad-link-setup.png' 3-quarters center alt='Create Ad Link' %}
-1. Under the Configure Options tab and Analytics Tags sub section additional tags can be set.
+1. Under the Analytics Tags sub section additional tags can be set.
+It is recommended to fill in these fields as they can be used as filters in Branch's Ads Analytics view.
+To best connect your ad link with your Adwords Campaign, set the channel field to Google Adwords and set the campaign field to the same ad campaign name used in Adwords.
-{% image src='/img/pages/features/ads-analytics/analytics-tags.png' 3-quarters center alt='Analytics Tags' %}
+{% image src='/img/pages/features/ads-analytics/adwords-analytics-tags.png' 3-quarters center alt='Analytics Tags' %}

 {% protip title="Optional: Deep Link Data (Advanced)" %}